 Set the cake in the refrigerator to chill until the buttercream has hardened, at least 30 minutes.

 Remove the cake from the refrigerator.
-Place the chocolate hazelnut spread in a pastry bag and snip off the tip.
+Place the chocolate hazelnut spread in a pastry or piping bag and snip off the tip.
 You can also use a piping tip if you have one, although this isn't necessary.

 Pipe long lines of the chocolate hazelnut spread down the sides of the cake.
-Then, use a wooden skewer or sharp knife, to form the ends of the chocolate hazelnut spread into little spiders.
+Then use a wooden skewer or sharp knife to form the ends of the chocolate hazelnut spread into little spiders.
 Set the cake in the refrigerator to harden the decoration for 20 minutes.

 Let the cake stand at room temperature for at least 15 minutes before slicing and serving.
 The cake can be stored for up to three days in an airtight container set in the refrigerator, or for two days at room temperature.